 - Be creative with gift-giving: A budget sometimes means that you can’t buy someone a gift, but it doesn’t mean that you have to scratch someone off your list entirely.
 For example, if you have more time than money, consider taking advantage of that.
 Oftentimes, a phone call, FaceTime or Skype chat or an in-person visit is easier and cheaper than a gift.
 And spoiler alert: It’s probably a lot more fun, too.

 - Use credit cards to your advantage: The last thing you want after the holidays is a mountain of debt to deal with, so it’s best to only use credit cards if you’re absolutely sure you can pay them off soon.
 In some cases, getting a credit card might save you money if you find a card with a good sign-on bonus or rewards that give you cash back or discounts on your purchases.
 Many new credit cards, including the Chase Freedom Unlimited® and the Capital One® Quicksilver® Cash Rewards Credit Card, currently offers a one-time $150 cash bonus after you spend $500 on purchases within 3 months from account opening.
-The Chase Freedom® comes with an additional perk — from October to December 2018, you can get 5% cash back at select department stores up to the quarterly maximum of $1,500 (then earn 1%).
+The Chase Freedom® comes with an additional perk — from January to March 2019, you can get 5% cash back at Gas Stations, Tolls, and Drugstores up to the quarterly maximum of $1,500 (then earn 1%).
 Check out our roundup of the best credit cards for holiday shopping here.